skip to content

 POLICY BACKGROUNDER

-SoundExchange advocates for music creators in court if we uncover that digital service providers did not pay their fair share of royalties for use of sound recordings.
-Through our enforcement work we routinely audit these services and when appropriate initiate litigation.
+SoundExchange represents the recording industry before the Copyright Royalty Board in royalty rate proceedings.
+SoundExchange also advocates for music artists in court if we discover that digital service providers did not pay their fair share of royalties for the use of sound recordings.
+Through our enforcement work we routinely audit these services and, when appropriate, initiate litigation.